Simone-Merengone/GeCar/README.md

 - **./php/script/common.php**: insert in connection() function your data for access to your sql account and database
 - **./php/script/mailer.php**: insert your mail data for access to your mail address

+### security change
+You have to change the **./user_invoices/.htaccess** and set username and password for protect the user's inoivoices

 ### Learn More

 If you want to learn more about the project, I have created a presentation that explains the database structure and the main functionalities of the website.